lowRISC/opentitan/hw/ip/uart/doc/_index.md

 Also note that because the baud rate is multiplied by 2^20 care is needed not to overflow 32-bit registers.
 Baud rates can easily be more than 12 bits.
 The code below is careful to force 64-bit arithmetic.
-(Even if the complier is pre-computing constants there can be unexpected overflow).
+(Even if the compiler is pre-computing constants there can be unexpected overflow).

 ```cpp